 Recommended MERV Rating

+The air inside homes typically contains a wide range of contaminants, especially in heavily polluted areas.
 An air filter with a MERV rating from 7-12 should be able to remove most of them.

 The recommended MERV rating for your air filter largely depends on your specific needs and your HVAC system’s capabilities.
-For most residential settings, a MERV rating between 7 and 13 strikes a good balance between effective filtration and system airflow.
+For most residential settings, a MERV rating between 7 and 12 strikes a good balance between effective filtration and system airflow.

 This range effectively captures common allergens and pollutants while ensuring your HVAC system operates smoothly.
 However, in certain circumstances, like hospital settings or places with specific health concerns, a higher MERV rating may be appropriate.